mindspore-ai/docs/tutorials/training/source_en/advanced_use/dump_in_graph_mode.md

     You can set `context.set_context(reserve_class_name_in_scope=False)` in your training script to avoid dump failure because of file name is too long.

-4. Read and parse synchronous dump data through `numpy.fromfile`, refer to [Introduction to Synchronous Dump Data File](#introduction-to-synchronous-dump-data-file).
+4. Read and parse synchronous dump data through `numpy.load`, refer to [Introduction to Synchronous Dump Data File](#introduction-to-synchronous-dump-data-file).

 ### Synchronous Dump Data Object Directory